pkivolowitz/asm_book/section_1/regs/ldr.md

-# Section 1 / Chapter 5 / Interlude - Load and Store
+# Section 1 / Chapter 4 b / Interlude - Load and Store

 In this section we will review the `ldr` and `str` families of instructions.